 Petite Size And Growth

-As its name suggests, the Petite Knockout Rose is a small plant.
+As its name suggests, the Petite Knockout Rose is a small plant with shiny green foliage.
 It only grows between 12″ – 18″ inches at full growth and gives the landscape a dramatic pop of color and curb appeal.

 This miniature Knock Out does well in the USDA Plant Hardiness Zones 5 through 10.
 It is best in zone 5, a large region comprising the Northeast and lower Midwest.

-This plant requires direct or partial sunlight for ideal growing conditions.
+This easy care shrub rose plant requires direct full sun or partial sunlight for ideal growing conditions.
 It blooms from spring to fall.

 This plant needs an average amount of water and well-drained soil for the best growth.
 The soil should not allow pooling or remain oversaturated for too long.

-The Petite Knockout Rose produces brilliant fire engine red blooms that never fade from late spring to fall.
+The Petite Knock Out produces brilliant fire engine red blooms that never fade from late spring to fall.
 This flower power plant also features continuous flowering.

 The rose’s foliage is dark green, glossy, and is quite dense, producing a large rose bush even in miniature form.